Greywater and your property

 You can apply for approval from Council:

-- Plumbing Code standards and notes - NSW Government Fair Trading
+- NSW Fair Trading: Plumbing Code standards and notes

-- NSW Office of Water: NSW Guidelines for Greywater Reuse in Sewered, Single Household Residential Premises.
+- NSW Department of Planning, Industry and Environment: Guidelines for Greywater Reuse in Sewered, Single Household Residential Premises

 We can help you